Italy vs Caribbean (CBI)Golden Visa, side by side — 2026

 - − All five programs raised minimums to $200k+ in 2024 by regional MoU

-- − Increased due diligence — Russians, Belarusians, Iranians excluded
+- − Enhanced due diligence — Russians, Belarusians, Iranians excluded

 - − EU visa-free status under review (UK already requires ETA)